-A presidential delegation from Iceland visited the University of Turku this week to sign an MOU that brings Finland’s anti-bullying programme KiVa one step closer to Icelandic schools.
+A presidential delegation from Iceland visited the University of Turku in May to sign an MOU that brings Finland’s anti-bullying programme KiVa one step closer to Icelandic schools.
 The signatories to the agreement will now be able to launch a formal process for evaluating the implementation of the KiVa programme in Iceland’s 180 primary and secondary schools.

 The President of Iceland Guðni Th.
 Jóhannesson gave a speech at the signing of the MOU as a part of his state visit to Finland.

 Developed in Finland by the University of Turku, KiVa is one of the world’s only evidence-based programmes for tackling school bullying.
 KiVa and its international partners licensed to run the programme have been widely recognized both in Finland and abroad, receiving the European Crime Prevention Award in 2009, national awards in Finland on multiple occasions, and most recently the National Violence Prevention Award from the Estonian Ministry of Justice.
 Today, the programme is used by schools in 19 countries around the world.

 KiVa – which means “nice” in Finnish – is effective because it tackles bullying as a group phenomenon; as a behaviour that bullies use to gain, demonstrate and maintain power among their peers.
 This insight is central to the programme’s structure and teaching methods.